 So, what kind of information will the CRA look for?
 The short answer is that it depends on what your company asks for and what their budget is.
 There is no legal requirement on the employer to include certain searches, aside from adhering to their own company policies or industry standards.

-For example, the Department of Transportation (DOT) has their own requirements for screening, such as drug testing and Motor Vehicle Reports.
+For example, the Department of Transportation (DOT) has requirements for screening, such as drug testing and Motor Vehicle Reports.
 They must follow certain procedures in their hiring process.
 The same principal applies to organizations whose employees have direct contact with children.
-Aside from specialized industries like these and others where laws require certain screening to be run, it is at an employer’s discretion to choose the searches they deem necessary for your position.
+Some specialized industries like these and others follow laws that require certain screening to be run.
+Otherwise, it is at an employer’s discretion to choose the searches they deem necessary for your position.

 Components of Reports

 The standard background screening report has a scope of seven years may include these components: SSN Trace, County Criminal Records Search, Federal Criminal Records Search, Nationwide Criminal Records Search, Sex Offender Registry Search, Government Sanctions Searches, and Verifications of Employment and Education History.